openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 -  It is not required that specific packages or package modifications exist in the BSP layer, beyond the requirements for general compliance with the Yocto Project.
-For example, no requirement exists dictating that a specific kernel or kernel version be used in a given BSP.
+For example, there is no requirement dictating that a specific kernel or kernel version be used in a given BSP.